Malachi Kirby: Career

 Kirby began his career in theatre, and describes himself as a theatre actor "at heart".
 He was shortlisted for Outstanding Newcomer at the 2011 Evening Standard Theatre Awards after appearing in a production of Mogadishu.
 He also appeared in a number of television shows and films, including a stint on EastEnders and the lead in the television film My Murder.
 He was named a Screen International Star of Tomorrow in 2013.

 In 2016, Kirby starred as Kunta Kinte in the American miniseries Roots, a remake of the 1977 miniseries of the same name.
 His performance was well received by critics.
 That October, Kirby starred in an episode of the anthology series Black Mirror entitled "Men Against Fire", directed by Jakob Verbruggen.

 He won the Rising Star and Male TV Performance awards at the 2016 and 2017 Screen Nation Film and Television Awards respectively.
 For Roots, he also received nominations at the 2017 Black Reel Awards and NAACP Image Awards.

 Kirby went on to star as Michael Garwick in the 2019 Sky One dystopian drama Curfew and Oliver Harris in the Italian series Devils.
 He penned his first play Level Up, which first premiered at the Bush Theatre in 2019.

 Kirby landed the role of Darcus Howe in the "Mangrove" installment of Steve McQueen's Small Axe anthology, which premiered in 2020.
 It was the first time he got to play an explicitly Caribbean character.
 For his performance, he won the 2021 British Academy Television Award for Best Supporting Actor.

 In September 2021, it was announced Kirby would star opposite Delroy Lindo as both of Mr. Nancy's sons Charlie and Spider in the Amazon Prime adaptation of Neil Gaiman's Anansi Boys.

+In 2025, Kirby played the lead role of Hezekiah Moscow in Steven Knight's (creator of Peaky Blinders) British drama series A Thousand Blows, about organized crime and illegal bare-knuckle boxing in 1880s London.
+The first series premiered on 21 February 2025, with Kirby expected to reprise the role in a second series (filmed concurrently with the first series).

 Personal life

-Kirby was not raised religious and became so as an adult; he belongs to a Christian fellowship in East London.
+Kirby did not have a religious upbringing, but he turned to religion as an adult, and belongs to a Christian fellowship in East London.